-Every year, Lì Chūn (立春), or Jip Chūn (also known as the Entering of Spring, one of many other descriptions) as it is called in Penang Hokkien, sneaks in quietly.
-In 2026, it falls on 4 February at 5.02am, while most people are still asleep.
+Every year, Lì Chūn (立春), or Jip Chūn (also known as the Coming of Spring, one of many other descriptions) as it is called in Penang Hokkien, sneaks in quietly.
+In 2026, it falls on 4 February at 4.02am 5.02am, while most people are still asleep.
 By the time the sun comes up, spring will have already started.
 At least, according to the old Chinese way of reckoning.

 Li Chun, 2025